m0ter/privatebin-cli/README.md

 url: https://privatebin.net
 ```

-expires, burn and delete can also be configured in the config
+expires, burn, format and output can also be configured in the config

 ex.
 ```yaml